oranjo-gecode/livy_contracts/README.md

 │
 └── README.md               # Project documentation

+## 👥 Contributing

+We encourage the community to contribute to this project!
+Whether it’s fixing bugs, proposing new features, or improving documentation, your input is valuable.
+Follow these steps to get started:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/my-feature`).
+3. Make your changes and commit them (`git commit -am 'Add new feature'`).
+4. Push the branch (`git push origin feature/my-feature`).
+5. Open a Pull Request.

+## 📄 License

+This project is licensed under the **MIT License**.

+## 🏆 Hackathon Goals

+As part of this Hackathon, we aim to:

+- Deliver a complete and secure POAP validation system using Chainlink oracles.
+- Showcase the modular design of our smart contracts, enabling future expansion.
+- Foster community engagement through contributions and open feedback.

+Stay tuned for more updates as we continue to develop this repository during the Hackathon!

+## 🙌 Acknowledgments

+- **Chainlink** for enabling secure off-chain data validation.
+- **Foundry** for providing a robust framework for Solidity development.
+- **The OpenZeppelin team** for their libraries that power secure smart contracts.

+If you have any questions or suggestions, feel free to open an issue or contact us directly.
+We look forward to your contributions!

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**